 One of them is disability insurance, which promises to replace a percentage of your income should a debilitating illness or injury keep you from being able to work.

-Actually, many experts suggest disability insurance is even more important for parents of young children than life insurance, as you're more likely to become disabled and unable to earn an income during your peak earning and working years than you are to pass away during that same time frame.
+Many experts suggest disability insurance is even more important for parents of young children than life insurance.
+That's because you're more likely to become disabled during your peak earning years than you are to pass away during that same time frame.

 Some good news here: your employer may offer this type of insurance through a group plan.
 If so, take advantage of it.
 Don't fret if you have to buy it on your own, though, as there are benefits to that, too—such as the fact that private disability insurance will continue to cover you and your family even if you switch jobs.